Pre-Major Foundation (20 credits)

 Full course description for Discrete Mathematics

 Structure, design, and implementation of object-oriented computer programs.
-Topics include objects, classes, GUI, and layout managers.
-Introduction to containment, inheritance, and polymorphism.
+Topics include sequential structures, selection structures, repetition structures, recursion, quadratic sorting algorithms, exceptions, objects, and classes.
+Emphasis on methods, parameter passing, arrays, and arrays of objects.
+Exploration of problem-solving and algorithm-design techniques using pseudocode and Unified Modeling Language (UML).
+Design of good test cases and debugging techniques are highlighted.
 Programming projects involving multiple classes.
-Emphasis on methods, parameter passing, and arrays of objects.
-Exploration of problem-solving and algorithm-design techniques using pseudocode, Unified Modeling Language (UML) class diagrams, and simple patterns.
-Design of good test cases and debugging techniques.

 This course focuses on how to design and implement information services over the Internet from the client side.
 The course focuses on both usability and client-side scripting.
 Topics include the principles, strategies and policies of web page design, including the rules of good interface design, human factors, ethical concerns and information security.
 Through labs and programming projects, students also learn how to use current scripting and markup languages and how to employ state-of-the-art tools to embed interactive pages into Web-based applications.